-When a kitchen injury strikes while slicing and dicing, staunch the blood flow fast by saturating a black tea bag with hot water, then holding it against the injury for 30 seconds.
+When a kitchen injury strikes while slicing and dicing, staunch the blood flow fast by saturating a green tea bag with hot water, then holding it against the injury for 30 seconds.
 The tannins in the tea will quickly clot the blood so you can cover the cut with a bandage and get back to whipping up your delicious dinner.

 5. Put a soaked tea bag on a bruise to heal it faster.